 Box braids, I love ‘em.

-Coloured braids no dey waka go any day, any time, as long as there are still people with different colours of hair and different hues of dyes on the shelves.
+Colored braids no dey waka go any day, any time, as long as there are still people with different colors of hair and different hues of dyes on the shelves.

 You could do wool if you prefer and look just as good, a side cut with this hairstyle ain’t bad.
 Do not even try to negotiate or compromise, twisting is as old as the past, young as the present.